 The CSIR explains: "Every vehicle which passes over a road causes a momentary, very small, but significant deformation of the road pavement structure.
 The passage of many vehicles has a cumulative effect ...
-The damage caused by the
+The damage caused by the passage of any heavy vehicle is determined by the magnitude of each of its axle loads, the spacing between the axles, the number of wheels, the contact pressures of the tyres and the travelling speed."

 According to Ismael Essa, a regional manager at Sanral, if a truck is overloaded beyond the maximum by at least 7%, "a single trip can do more damage to the road than 80,000 cars.
+If a national road was designed to last for 20 years, and we are overloading by 10%, we reduce the lifespan of the road by 8-10 years". $^{35}$

-If The maximum load in South Africa for a truck (or a truck-tractor and trailers) is 56,000kg.
+The maximum load in South Africa for a truck (or a truck-tractor and trailers) is 56,000kg.
 That is the highest in southern Africa, 55% higher than in the USA and UK, 40% higher than in Germany and 27% higher than in Australia.